MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab - 4 - Create aggregate entity.md

 14. Select **Save All**, and then right-click your project to open the context menu and select **Build**.

-> Note: The build is currently failing in v41.
-If you are in v43 and the build fails on a "The 'BuildTask' task returned false but did not log an error." then retry the build.

 ## Exercise 2: Test an aggregated data entity

 To test an aggregate data entity: